Crowdfunding Lawyers

 Waterfall

-Another term to be aware of is “waterfall”.
-A distribution waterfall involves pouring the profits on top and letting the legal terms filter out who receives what until it reaches the bottom of the waterfall.
-By that point, all of the profits should have been paid out.
+Another term to be aware of in structuring your deal is “waterfall.”
+A distribution waterfall involves pouring the profits on top and letting the legal terms filter out who receives what until it reaches the bottom of the waterfall in your deal.
+By that point, all of the profits from the deal should have been paid out.

-When you’re talking about preferred returns, it goes out to investors before the profit splits come into play and the investors get their percentage share.
-Then the management sponsors and the operators are getting their percentage share.
+When you’re talking about preferred returns in a deal, it goes out to investors before the profit splits come into play, and the investors get their percentage share.
+Then, the management sponsors and the operators get their percentage share of the deal profits.

-Add a secondary waterfall specifically dealing with capital transactions, which, as explained earlier, is a sale or refinance of an asset.
-With that waterfall, you’re getting investors their money back.
-If lawsuits happen, it’s typically due to skipping that particular step.
-You have to structure your waterfall correctly.
+Add a secondary waterfall specifically dealing with capital transactions in your deal, which, as explained earlier, is a sale or refinance of an asset.
+With that waterfall, you’re getting investors their money back from the deal.
+If lawsuits happen, it’s typically due to skipping that particular step in structuring your deal.
+You have to structure your waterfall correctly to avoid issues in your deal.

-Imagine a scenario where you’re giving investors 75% of the profits.
+Imagine a scenario in your deal where you’re giving investors 75% of the profits.
 The property sells, and you provide investors with their 75% share while taking 25% for management.
-The investors still lose in that scenario, because they weren’t made whole with their investment before paying them out and going through the shares.
-Upon making a sale or refinancing, you’re generally giving the investors their money back and then going right back to the top of the waterfall.
-Run through that same distribution waterfall again to ensure the preface is paid and then finally handle the splits.
+The investors still lose in that deal scenario, because they weren’t made whole with their investment before paying them out and going through the shares.
+Upon making a sale or refinancing in your deal, you’re generally giving the investors their money back, and then going right back to the top of the waterfall.
+Run through that same distribution waterfall in your deal again to ensure the preface is paid, and then finally handle the splits.

-The management and the sponsors receive everything that’s left over.
-There’s a big benefit there, made possible by a simplified performance hurdle that makes it easier to do the share splits.
-Operationally, you do the shares until you get to the capital transactions, the refinance, or the sale.
-Give the investors their money back and their percentage of the profits then do your evaluation.
-Did the investors at least receive that reasonable return on investment or internal rate of return?
-If not, the sponsor side will reduce their percentage to the extent necessary to ensure that this reasonable return was hit.
+The management and the sponsors in the deal receive everything that’s left over.
+There’s a big benefit there, made possible by a simplified performance hurdle that makes it easier to do the share splits in your deal.
+Operationally, you do the shares until you get to the capital transactions in your deal, the refinance, or the sale.
+Give the investors their money back and their percentage of the profits, then do your evaluation.
+Did the investors at least receive that reasonable return on investment or internal rate of return for your deal?
+If not, the sponsor side will reduce their percentage to the extent necessary to ensure that this reasonable return was hit in the deal.

 IRR & ROI

-IRR and ROI have come up a few times and understanding what they mean is helpful to this whole concept.
-IRR stands for internal rates of return, whereas ROI is the return on investment.
+IRR and ROI have come up a few times, and understanding what they mean is helpful to this whole deal concept.
+IRR stands for internal rates of return, whereas ROI is the return on investment within a deal.

-ROI is a calculation of their return based on their original investment.
-It takes into account whether there’s been a refinance that paid back any of their money.
-It doesn’t change the equation from initial money to total funds out, though.
-ROI works if you don’t have a lot of refinancing or different sales that are taking place and returning capital to investors.
+ROI is a calculation of the return based on the original investment in the deal.
+It takes into account whether there’s been a refinance that paid back any of the investment.
+However, it doesn’t change the equation from initial money to total funds out.
+ROI works well if a deal doesn’t involve much refinancing or multiple sales returning capital to investors.

 Conclusion

 With this article, you’ve had an overview of how the distribution of fees and profits can be broken down.
-The best structure for a deal depends on several different factors, so finding something that works in one scenario might not serve you in the next one.
+The best structure for a deal depends on several different factors, so finding something that works in one scenario might not serve you in the next deal.
 Some deals will yield the most benefit from a high preferred return, for instance, while others perform best with no preferred return at all.
-You can’t paint everything with one brush and expect the best results every time.
-Regardless of the terms you end up setting, the important thing to remember is that you need to stick to them.
+You can’t paint every deal with one brush and expect the best results every time.
+Regardless of the terms you end up setting, the important thing to remember is that you need to stick to them to ensure a successful deal.